Hinduism in Southeast Asia: Myanmar

-Hinduism in Burma is practised by about 840,000 people, though a reliable census data is not vailable Most Hindus in Myanmar are Burmese Indians.
+Hinduism in Burma is practised by about 840,000 people, though a reliable census data is unavailable Most Hindus in Myanmar are Burmese Indians.
 In modern Myanmar, most Hindus are found in the urban centres of Yangon and Mandalay.
 Ancient Hindu temples are present in other parts of Burma, such as the 11th century Nathlaung Kyaung Temple dedicated to Vishnu in Bagan.
 Hinduism in Myanmar has also been influenced by Buddhism with many Hindu temples in Myanmar housing statues of the Buddha.

 Aspects of Hinduism continue in Burma today, even in the majority Buddhist culture.
 For example, Thagyamin is worshipped whose origins are in the Hindu god Indra.
 Burmese literature has also been enriched by Hinduism, including the Burmese adaptation of the Ramayana, called Yama Zatdaw.
 Many Hindu gods are likewise worshipped by many Burmese people, such as Saraswati (known as Thuyathadi in Burmese), the goddess of knowledge, who is often worshipped before examinations; Shiva is called Paramizwa; Vishnu is called Withano, and others.
 Many of these ideas are part of thirty-seven Nat or deities found in Burmese culture.